 Total shoulder arthroplasty - discharge; Endoprosthetic shoulder replacement - discharge; Partial shoulder replacement - discharge; Partial shoulder arthroplasty - discharge; Replacement - shoulder - discharge; Arthroplasty - shoulder - discharge

 You had shoulder replacement surgery to replace the bones of your shoulder joint with artificial joint parts.
 The parts include a stem made of metal and a metal ball that fits on the top of the stem.
 A plastic piece is used as the new surface of the shoulder blade.
-Artificial joints come in different sizes to fit different sized people.

 Consider making some changes around your home so it is easier for you to take care of yourself.

 Your doctor will give you a prescription for pain medicines.
 Get it filled when you go home so you have it when you need it.
 Take your pain medicine when you start having pain.
 Waiting too long to take it will allow your pain to get worse than it should.

 Narcotic pain medicine (codeine, hydrocodone, and oxycodone) can make you

 .
 If you are taking them, drink plenty of fluids, and eat fruits and vegetables and other to help keep your stools loose.